isaced/appstore-connect-sdk/README.md

 ## Included in this SDK

+The `appstore-connect-sdk` module includes the following features:

 - [x] Configuration with API Key and JWT Logic to sign requests
 - [x] Support for custom network libraries for making requests, such as fetch/node-fetch/axios...
 - [x] Support for _all_ requests due to OpenAPI generated requests and entities
+- [x] Compatibility with both Node.js and **Deno** environments (_please note that certain features of the appstore-connect-sdk module that rely on the Node crypto module may not work as expected in Deno, as described in the "Deno Compatibility" section above_)

 ## Installation